himotoyoshi/fortio-namelist/README.md

 ```

-### Generating namelist format string from Hash object with namelist structure
+### Generating namelist string from Hash object with namelist structure

-To generate a namelist format string from a Hash object with a namelist structure, use the following method.
+To generate a namelist string from a Hash object with a namelist structure, use the following method.

     FortIO::Namelist.dump(root, **format_options)

 The argument `root` is given as a Hash object.
-The return value is a string in namelist format.
+The return value is a namelist string.
 You can finely control the output namelist string with the following keyword arguments (the first one is the default).

     array_style:    'stream'
                     'index'